 Located in Oak Bluffs, Ben and Bills has flavors galore!
 It’s no wonder they were recently recognized as the top spot for ice cream in New England.
 Must try flavor?
 Lobster ice cream.
 Yep, butter flavored ice cream with real lobster in it.

-Located in Vineyard Haven and one of the few ice cream shops that actually makes their ice cream right on-island, Bernie’s Ice Cream is perhaps the creamiest ice cream on Martha’s Vineyard.
-The owners attended Ice Cream University – that’s a real thing! – before opening up a few years ago.
+Located in Vineyard Haven and one of the few ice cream shops that actually makes their ice cream right on-island, Bobby B's and Delicious MV Ice Cream is perhaps the creamiest ice cream on Martha’s Vineyard.
+The previous owners attended Ice Cream University – that’s a real thing! – before opening up a few years ago and passed down the recipes to the new owners.
 They’ve quickly become a favorite among Island residents and visitors.
 Ice cream flavors to taste: Coffee Oreo, Chocolate Peanut Butter, and Black Raspberry Chocolate Chip

 3. Mad Martha’s Homemade Ice Cream